What to Know Before Applying for a Mortgage

 What credit score do you need to get a mortgage?

-However, having a minimum credit score of 670 is best to secure a mortgage with favorable terms and interest rates.
+The credit score required to get a mortgage varies depending on the type of mortgage.
+Generally, for conventional mortgages, having a minimum credit score of 670 is best to secure favorable terms and interest rates.

-What do buying points mean?
+What does buying points mean?

-Be sure to clarify with your lender how much buying points would lower your interest rate, as this isn’t a fixed rule across lenders or loan types.
+Clarify with your lender how much buying points would lower your interest rate, as this isn’t a fixed rule across lenders or loan types.

 Erika Photo